What Is Dialectical Behavior Therapy (DBT)?

 What Conditions Can Be Treated With DBT?

-Other research has found that DBT can even be used for things like trichotillomania, an impulse control disorder that involves an irresistible urge to pull one’s own hair, and post-traumatic stress disorder.[5]
+Other research has found that DBT can even be used for things like trichotillomania, an impulse control disorder that involves an irresistible urge to pull one’s hair, and post-traumatic stress disorder.

 Is DBT Effective?

 DBT is one of the most effective treatments for borderline personality disorder.
 Compared to other treatments for BPD, it has shown the most promise in both clinical and research settings.
 In one well-known study, German researchers examined the effectiveness of DBT on borderline personality disorder.
-It was found that this therapy significantly improved self-injurious behaviors, reduced the number of inpatient hospital stays, and decreased the severity of borderline symptoms.
-After 12 months of treatment, 77% of the patients no longer met the criteria for a diagnosis of borderline personality disorder.[6]
+It was found that it significantly improved self-injurious behaviors, reduced the number of inpatient hospital stays, and decreased the severity of borderline symptoms.
+After 12 months of treatment, 77% of the patients no longer met the criteria for a diagnosis of borderline personality disorder.

 How Does DBT Work?